Nikon D780 vs Ricoh WG-6

 Both the D780 and the WG-6 are recent models that are part of the current product line-up.
 The WG-6 replaced the earlier Ricoh WG-5, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Ricoh WG-6 Manual.
+Further information on the features and operation of the D780 and WG-6 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Ricoh WG-6 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D780 and the Ricoh WG-6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.